 - "Marathoning Politics: A look at Student Political Parties on American College Campuses"

-Current Events, History, Political Science.
-Neo-Cynicism.
-Social Pragmatism.
+African History, British History, Current Events, Islam, Political Science, Russian History, Social Pragmatism.
 Theology.